hifive1278/CPSC474_TicTacToe/README.md

 Recall from above (part 1) that Alpha-Beta always beat the vanilla MCTS.
 However, with the MAST enhancement, MCTS was only beaten 90.93% of the time by Alpha-Beta.
 Clearly, the MAST enhancement is beneficial to MCTS in the context of Qubic.
 But why is that?
 And how do the other enhancements stand up to that?
 These questions are the foundation of the following two experiments:

+We decide to use 2.0s for the time limit of MCTS because now that we're just focusing on MCTS, we want the runs of it to be as thorough as possible, even if that means sacrificing some runtime.

 ### Results 2a: when we 50 trials (2s time limit, 4-depth)
 ```
 hjc43@peacock:~/cs474/final_proj$ time pypy3 simulate.py 50 2.0